noaione/tosho-mango/README.md

 ## Acknowledgements

-- `neckothy`, provided some help and info for KM.
+- `neck`, provided some help and info for KM.
 - Tachiyomi team, general idea on how to descramble SJ image.
 - myself, created this from scratch